gmambro/git-history/README.md

-# git-history
+# git-squirrel

-Tools to help visualising and showing the git history
+Helps you leap and land on git branches without falling.